Co-op store workers are currently bringing a claim against the Co-op for equal pay.

 And if you’ve worked in a food store for Co-operative Group Limited for more than six years, you may be entitled to the maximum amount of back pay.

-Male store workers can also make a claim
+Male store workers can also claim

 If a female store worker is successful in an equal value pay claim when her work is compared to a male distribution worker, and her pay and contractual benefits are increased as a result then you, as a male store worker, can piggy-back her claim and enjoy the same pay increase and contractual benefits that she does.